alabou/NMOS-MatroxOnly/NMOS With SRT.md

 - When multi-paths redundancy is used there MUST be one media descriptor per path.
 There SHOULD be two paths.

-- There is currently no support for the RTCP channel when using RTP over SRT.
+- When using RTP over SRT only the media channel is transmitted using SRT, the RTCP channel is routed according to the `a=rtcp` attribute, destination address and port as per [RFC-3605][].
+The RTCP destination address corresponds to the Sender's `destination_ip` transport parameter or is established by the Sender if `auto`.

 ## SRT IS-04 Receivers